- How does radiation work to treat cancer?

 For external radiation, the total dose is often divided into smaller doses (called fractions) that are typically given over a number of weeks.
 This allows the best dose to be given with the least damage to normal tissues.
 Treatments are usually given 5 days a week, for about 5 to 8 weeks.

 Some cancers may be treated more often than once a day.

 - Hyperfractionated radiation divides the daily dose into 2 treatment sessions without changing the length of the treatment.
 In this case, you would be treated twice a day for several weeks.

 - Accelerated radiation gives the total dose of radiation over a shorter period of time.
 In other words, giving more frequent doses (more than once a day) to get the same total dose of radiation; it may shorten the course of treatment by a week or two.

 - Hypofractionated radiation breaks radiation into fewer doses, so that each dose is larger.
 Sometimes, this could mean it’s given less often than once a day.

 These types of schedules can make the radiation work better for some tumors.
 The down side is that radiation side effects are seen earlier and may be worse, even though it doesn’t increase the radiation’s late effects.

 It’s important that you are in the correct position each time so the right amount of radiation will be given to the right area.
-For external radiation, you might get small, long-lasting or permanent (tattoo) marks on your skin to show where treatment is to be focused.
-You will need to stay very still and in the same position during each treatment, which can last up to 30 minutes.
+The marks on your skin will show where treatment is to be focused.
+You’ll need to stay very still and in the same position during each treatment, which can last up to 30 minutes.
 Sometimes a special mold or cast of the body part to be treated will be used to hold you in a certain position.
 This helps make sure you’re in the right place and helps you stay still.
 Your health care team may also need to make special blocks or shields to protect certain parts of your body from radiation during treatment.